Frequently Asked Questions

 I can't read my prescription.
 What do I do?

 If you cannot read your prescription you should verify it with your optician.
-If you wish our customer services team to look at it you can fax it to us at 01923 710175 - 01923 710175 or email email@example.com.
-If we cannot read or understand it the only option that you have is to ask your optician for another prescription.
+If you wish our customer services team to look at it you can email a scanned copy to email@example.com.
+If we cannot read or understand it you may need to ask your optician for a duplicate copy.

 There is no 'Sphere' value on my prescription